Development of professional competencies: levels, methods and models. Definition of competencies

 Examples of competencies from different models

-It contains four levels, there is no zero level (the developers assumed that already at the stage of selecting employees, candidates who do not reach the first level are eliminated).
+Contains four levels, there is no zero level (the developers assumed that already at the stage of employee selection, candidates who do not reach the first level are eliminated).

 First level.
-Knows how to get along with people.
-Negotiates jointly with a manager or colleague.
+Knows how to find a common language with people.
+Conducts negotiations jointly with a manager or colleague.
 Limited in making decisions regarding work with clients.

 Second level.
-Independently conducts negotiations with clients.
-Operates strictly within the established limits.
-Maintains a client base.
+Independently negotiates with clients.
+Operates strictly within established limits.
+Maintains customer base.

 Third level.
 Confident negotiator.
-Able to influence the opposite side.
-Supports and actively develops the client base.
+Capable of influencing the opposite side.
+Maintains and actively develops a client base.

 Fourth level.
 Able to negotiate at a high level.
-Can act as a consultant and mentor in negotiation.
-He has full authority in making decisions in working with clients.
+Can act as a consultant and mentor in negotiations.
+Has full authority when making decisions when working with clients.

-Appendix 1 shows the whole competency model with the disclosed levels.
+Appendix 1 contains a whole model of competencies with disclosed levels.

 Competency "Perseverance"